All I Ever Wanted (album): Singles

-"Already Gone" was sent to US radio on August 11, 2009 as the album's third single.
+"Already Gone" was sent to US radio on August 11, 2009, as the album's third single.
 The single's artwork was released on July 8, 2009.
 The song faced controversy due to its similarity to another Ryan Tedder-produced track, Beyoncé's "Halo", with Clarkson going as far as trying to prevent the single's release, but her label chose to release it anyway.
 In the United States, the song was more successful than "I Do Not Hook Up", reaching number 13 on the Billboard Hot 100 and spending eight consecutive weeks at number one on the Billboard Adult Pop Songs chart.
 Elsewhere, it reached the top twenty in four countries, and the top forty in another four countries.
 The music video was directed by Joseph Kahn and released on July 27, 2009.
-Kahn was dissatisfied with the end result of the video, which shows Clarkson "singing in various luxurious locations while violins play themselves."
+Kahn was dissatisfied with the result of the video, which shows Clarkson "singing in various luxurious locations while violins play themselves."

 The album's title track, "All I Ever Wanted", was released as the fourth and final single in the United States.
 It was officially sent to US radio on March 9, 2010, and to the US and Canadian iTunes Store for download on March 15, 2010.
 It only peaked at number 96 on the Billboard Hot 100 chart, while being more successful on the Adult Pop Songs sub-chart, where it reached number 11.
 Meanwhile, "Cry" was released as the fourth single in Germany and Australia and as the fifth single overall.
 It was released as a digital download in Germany on March 12, 2010 and sent to Australian radio on March 15, 2010.
 It became the second most added song to radio in Australia the week it was sent for airplay.
 The song was also covered by Lea Michele in the Glee episode "Choke" on May 1, 2012.